-9.4.2 Returning and/or New Students
+9.2 Returning and/or New Students

 If a student commits an act that violates this code during a period of nonenrollment, a registration hold may be placed to prevent the student’s registration until a hearing may be held on that matter.
 The student may be notified about these holds at the time the university is first notified about the incident, or notice may be provided when the student subsequently requests enrollment.
-In addition, an administrative hearing officer, in consultation with the dean of student life, may place a registration hold to deny a student the eligibility to register.
-Reasons may include, but are not limited to, the student’s arrest or when criminal charges are pending against the student, serious concerns arise about the health or safety of the student or others in the university community, and/or as otherwise provided by NDSU Policy 607-Admission & Re-enrollment Safety Risk; Background Checks www.ndsu.edu/policy/607.htm.
+In addition, conduct officer, in consultation with the dean of student life or designee, may place a registration hold to deny a student the eligibility to register.
+Reasons may include, but are not limited to, the student’s arrest or when criminal charges are pending against the student, serious concerns arise about the health or safety of the student or others in the university community, and/or as otherwise provided by NDSU Policy 607-Admission & Re-enrollment Safety Risk; Background Checks www.ndsu.edu/fileadmin/policy/607.pdf.

-9.4.3 Temporary Emergency Suspension
+9.3 Temporary Emergency Suspension

 A student may be temporarily suspended, pending a hearing, when the student’s actions or threats of action indicate a serious threat to the welfare and/or safety of persons or property.
 No hearing will be required before a temporary suspension is imposed; however, one will be convened within five business days following the suspension.
-If the suspension is upheld, the suspension remains subject to the rules outlined in Behavioral Suspension (see Section 10.1.4) and remains a matter of permanent record.
+If the suspension is upheld, the suspension remains subject to the rules outlined in Conduct Suspension (see Section 7.1) and remains a matter of permanent record.
 Conditions under which emergency suspension may be imposed:

 a) To ensure the health, safety or well-being of members of the university community,